Christian-Nayre/SmartPay-Manager/README.md

 |3.	|Financial Tracking: Monitor total expenditures on salaries and maintain transaction logs.|
 |4.|	User Authentication: Secure login for the boss to access sensitive payroll information.|

-## 🔬 Scope and Limitations

-- **Scope✅**: Focuses on basic employee management, payroll processing, and financial tracking.
-- **Limitations❌**: Lacks advanced functionalities such as real-time updates and integration with external databases.

 ## 🌟 Features Highlight
 - 👥 Employee Management: Add and manage employees while categorizing them as full-time or part-time.
 - 💰 Payroll Processing: Calculate salaries based on working hours and employee type.